11/26/10

 HISTORY OF GALLERY REPRESENTATION

-Spectrum Gallery, Rochester, NY As of late August, 2011 my work is being represented by Spectrum Gallery, Rochester, NY.
-Bill Edwards is the Director of the gallery which is located inside Lumiere Photo, 100 College Ave.
-My first solo show there (my first exhibition since 2004, three years before leaving Milwaukee and moving to Canandaigua!) opened January 6, 2012 - February 25.
-The first show in Bill's new space opened in July, 2011, with a retrospective of Ralph Gibson.
+Spectrum Gallery, Rochester, NY I was represented by this gallery in Rochester until mid-June, 2015.
+Spectrum Gallery, Bill Edwards Director, was located inside Lumiere Photo, 100 College Ave.
+For over 40 years, Bill presented over 400 exhibitions of photography in Rochester, NY.
+It is sad to see it close its doors.
+Thank you Bill for all that you have done for the Arts community in Rochester, and the the larger world of art photography in general. ~ My first and only solo show at Spectrum Gallery (my first exhibition since 2004, three years before leaving Milwaukee and moving to Canandaigua!) opened January 6, 2012 - February 25.
+To see the online version of the exhibition click here.
+The first show in Bill's new space opened in July, 2011, with a retrospective of Ralph Gibson prints..
 (The Gibson show was great show.
 I was very happy to be invited to join a gallery that would show work of that calibre.)
-Other future shows will possibly include the work of Nathan Lyons, and Carl Chiarenza.
-Both are very important figures in the history of photography in their different ways, and especially in Rochester.
+Other shows of note that followed have included the work of Nathan Lyons, and Carl Chiarenza.
+Both are very important figures in the history of photography, to the Rochester area, and to me personally.

 Digression: Eastman House is of course in Rochester, and an important place in the history of photography.
 I took the History of Photography Course at George Eastman House in 1965, when Beaumont Newhall was teaching it there.
 It was a required course for my RIT photography program.
 I loved going to Eastman House for Newhall's lectures, the exhibitions, all the newest photo books to browse through, the print collections.
 I remember lying under one of the big trees on the front lawn of Eastman House, looking up at the overarching tree limbs, and having the fantasy of one day having an exhibit of my own photographs there.
 At that time Nathan Lyons was curating ground breaking fine arts photo exhibitions for Eastman House.
 It was such an exciting time.